West African Drumming, 2014

 Director of Music, 1988

 BA, French, Piano Performance, Eastern Mennonite University; MM, Piano Performance, Catholic University of America; Waldorf Music Teacher Training, Sunbridge College; Werbeck Singing Certificate, Sebastopol, California

 Originally from Vermont, Nevin has lived in this area for over 25 years.
 Among his previous professions, he has been a freelance pianist and accompanist, an organist at a Lutheran Church, and a singer in the Washington Opera chorus.
 Before becoming a music teacher, he spent many years in the eurythmy room as an accompanist.
 His interests include ballroom dancing, tennis, and skiing.
-Nevin has two children in college and an 8th grader.
+Nevin has three children.

 Resource Specialist, 1992